 Here’s what I do.

-My SEO Agency Billing
+My Agency Billing

 I typically start my client’s projects on the first of every month, and they get monthly reports based on what is handled for them.